Theodore Solomons Trail day 14, Illilouette Creek to Glacier Point

 My exit plan was to spend the night in the backpackers camp in Yosemite and take the YARTS shuttle to Fresno and its airport the next morning.
 This would give me some time to enjoy the Valley, a place I hadn’t been since the early 1980s.

 Getting there was the problem.
-I was hoping to avoid hiking the 4-mile, 3000-foot descent by hitching.
-There is not shuttle to Glacier Point, and so many cars were piling in that there were backed up a good half-mile from the gigantic parking lots.
+I was hoping to hitch and thus avoid hiking the 4-mile, 3000-foot descent.
+There is no shuttle to Glacier Point.
+So many cars were piling in that they were backed up a good half-mile from the gigantic parking lots.
 I figured with so many cars, I was bound to get a ride quickly.

 Arriving at the bottom I headed toward the parking lot only to realize that it was no parking lot but a road full of cars not going anywhere.
 The shuttle bus had its own lane, but was no faster than walking, spending 10 minutes at each stop to unload passengers and pack more in, leaving a long line of hot sweaty people to wait for the next bus.
 It took an hour to make it the 2 miles to the stop for the backpacker camp.
 I’ve been to Times Square in New York, and in Tokyo at rush hour but I’ve never been in a place as crowded as Yosemite Valley was that weekend.